chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 import scanpy as sc

 # Reading in data - you can also check out more scanpy functions for reading in different file formats...
-raw_adata = sc.read_mtx('counts.mtx')  # Read in counts matrix - returns an AnnData object - stored in raw.X (?)
+raw_adata = sc.read_mtx('counts.mtx')  # Read in counts matrix - returns an AnnData object - count matrix is stored in raw_adata.X
-adata = pd.read_mtx('normalized_expression.mtx')  # Read in normalized expression matrix
-embeddings = pd.read_csv('umap_embedding.csv', header = None).to_numpy()  # Read in embeddings and convert into numpy array
+adata = pd.read_mtx('normalized_expression.mtx')  # Read in normalized expression matrix - normalized expression matrix is stored in adata.X embeddings = pd.read_csv('umap_embedding.csv', header = None).to_numpy()  # Read in embeddings and convert into numpy array
 obs_metadata = pd.read_csv('cell_metadata.tsv', sep='\t')  # Read in cell metadata (cluster assignment, qc metadata, etc...)
-var_metadata = pd.read_csv('var_metadata.tsv', sep='\t')
+var_metadata = pd.read_csv('var_metadata.tsv', sep='\t') # Read in variable metadata (dispersion, function annotation, etc)

-#Assign components to appropriate locations in AnnData
+# Assign components to appropriate locations in AnnData
-adata.raw = raw_adata #stash our counts/raw adata in the raw slot of the normalized adata object - counts will be accessible via adata.raw.X adata.obsm['X_umap'] = embeddings  # embedding name must be prefixed with 'X_' adata.obs = obs_metadata
+adata.raw = raw_adata  # stash our counts/raw adata in the raw slot of the normalized adata object - counts will be accessible via adata.raw.X adata.obsm['X_umap'] = embeddings  # embedding name must be prefixed with 'X_'
+adata.obs = obs_metadata
 adata.var = var_metadata
 ```

-There may scenarios where you need to perform conversion of the values in your `obs` data frame to change them into a representation that is human readable.
+There may be scenarios where you need to perform conversion of the values in your `obs` data frame to change them into a representation that is human readable.
 In our example, our observational metadata (`adata.obs`) is not quite amenable to the curation process (specifically, the `leiden`).
 This is because our cluster assignments are currently integers and are not biologically interpretable.
 To fix this, we can update the cluster metadata in our `AnnData` object like so:

 ```
 # Create a list to map current cluster ids (stored in adata.obs['leiden']) to cell type names